TOURS FOR STUDENTS

-The students begin by discovering the elements of architecture.
-Walking along the Milwaukee River gives them a chance to learn about the people who settled along the banks and why the river is so important to our city’s history.
+This tour shares elements of architecture and a chance to learn about the people who settled along the banks of the Milwaukee River and why the river is so important to our city’s history.

 The history of Milwaukee’s three early settlements comes alive as the tour winds its way along the streets of downtown.
 Starting out in Kilbourntown, the tourgoers enter Juneautown at the Milwaukee River and are able to get a glimpse of the area where George Walker first settled.
 The early rivalry between the settlers in the towns founded by Solomon Juneau and Byron Kilbourn is told in the story of the Bridge Wars of 1845.